 Our consultants have fun, flexible on-campus jobs and hail from many different disciplines and majors across the UM-Tupelo community.
 If you are friendly, organized, and dependable, you can gain valuable professional experience and take advantage of opportunities to research and network with other writers across the country.
-Apply here (https://forms.gle/7rBPHi9u3Zg8zMbS9) or contact Writing Center Interim Director Dr. Deidra Jackson at djackson@olemiss.edu for more information.
+Apply here or contact Writing Center Interim Director Dr. Deidra Jackson at djackson@olemiss.edu for more information.